zzhang82/web422/notes/angular-intro.md

 > TypeScript is a primary language for Angular application development.
 It is a superset of JavaScript with rich design-time support for type safety and tooling.
 It's JavaScript that scales.
 It boosts expressiveness, productivity, efficiency, and effectiveness.
 In other words, it enables the dev to get more out of their efforts.
 >
-> The developer tools transpile TypeScript code into plain JavaScript.
+> The developer tools [transpile](https://www.stevefenton.co.uk/2012/11/compiling-vs-transpiling/) TypeScript code into plain JavaScript.

 We're not going to obsess about the TypeScript differences from JavaScript.
-We're just going to begin using TypeScript, and incrementally and immediately explain anything that needs it.
+We're just going to simply begin using TypeScript, and incrementally and immediately explain anything that needs it.

 <br>